SmartPracticeschool/llSPS-INT-1360-Smart-Agriculture-system-based-on-IoT/README.md

   * The farmer can also get the realtime weather forecasting data by using external platforms like Open Weather API.

-  * Farmer is provided a mobile app using which he can monitor the temperature,humidity and soil moisture parameters along with weather forecasting details.
+  * Farmer is provided a mobile app using which he can monitor the temperature, humidity and soil moisture parameters along with weather forecasting details.

   * Based on all the parameters he can water his crop by controlling the motors using the mobile application.

   * Even if the farmer is not present near his crop he can water his crop by controlling the motors using the mobile application from anywhere.

-  * Here we are using the Online IoT simulator for getting the Temperature,Humidity and Soil Moisture values.
+  * Here we are using the Online IoT simulator for getting the Temperature, Humidity and Soil Moisture values.

 ## Simulator

-The data of the farm like soil moisture,humidity and temperature are collected from sensors and then need to be sent to cloud but here I am using a simulator in which we are going to connect it to the IBM cloud account and send data to cloud
+The data of the farm like soil moisture, humidity and temperature are collected from sensors and then need to be sent to cloud but here I am using a simulator in which we are going to connect it to the IBM cloud account and send data to cloud.

 ![Simulator](/tasks/IoT_simulator.png)

 ## Web App User Interface

-Web App is created using NodeRed
+Web App is created using NodeRed.

-There are two tabs in this Web App
+There are two tabs in this Web App :

 ###  1.Home tab